aresnik11/practice/README.md

+# Practice

-# An assortment of practice problems/apps I have built/solved
+An assortment of practice problems/apps I have built/solved